A city that binds together the past and the present

-1. The Coca Cola London Eye
+The Coca Cola London Eye

-The Coca-Cola London Eye is centrally located in the heart of the capital, gracefully rotating over the River Thames opposite the Houses of Parliament and Big Ben.
+The London Eye is centrally located in the heart of the capital, gracefully rotating over the River Thames opposite the Houses of Parliament and Big Ben.
 At 135 metres, the Coca-Cola London Eye is the world's tallest cantilevered observation wheel; a feat of design and engineering it has become the modern symbol representing the capital and a global icon.
-The experience showcases breathtaking 360 degree views of the capital and its famous landmarks and has been the number one visitor experience in the city for the past decade.
+The experience showcases breathtaking 360 degree views of the capital and its famous landmarks and has been the number one visitor experience in the city for the past decade

 Tower of London

 Despite the Tower of London's grim reputation as a place of torture and death, within these walls you will also discover the history of a royal palace, an armoury and a powerful fortress.
 Don't miss Royal Beasts and learn about the wild and wonderous animals that have inhabited the Tower, making it the first London Zoo.
 Discover the priceless Crown Jewels, join an iconic Beefeater on a tour and hear their bloody tales, stand where famous heads have rolled, learn the legend of the Tower's ravens, storm the battlements, get to grips with swords and armour, and much more!

 The View from The Shard

-Designed by Master Architect Renzo Piano, the Shard redefines London’s skyline and has become a dynamic symbol of London.
-At a height of up t800ft or 244m, The View from The Shard offers spectacular views over London, enabling visitors to see as far as 40 miles away.
+The View from The Shard is the premium visitor attraction at the top of Western Europe's tallest building, The Shard, designed by Master Architect Renzo Piano, redefines London’s skyline and has become a dynamic symbol of London.
+At a height of up to 800ft or 244m, The View from The Shard offers spectacular views over London, enabling visitors to see as far as 40 miles away.
 Twice as high as any other vantage point in the city, it is the only place where visitors can see the entire city at once.

 Kensington Palace, a palace of secret stories and public lives, has been influenced by generations of royal women.
 Experience life as an 18th-century royal courtier whilst making your way through the magnificent King's and Queen's State Apartments adorned with remarkable paintings from the Royal Collection.